 Identifying Symptoms of Eye Strain

-If you spend more than two hours continuously looking at a screen, you may experience digital eye strain.
-The Vision Council’s 2022 survey found 80 percent of respondents reported some symptoms of this modern discomfort.
+If you spend extended periods looking at a screen, you may develop digital eye strain.
+A Vision Council 2022 survey found about 80% of Americans report at least one related symptom.

 Examining Reported Benefits